BlueBrain/Fivox/doc/feature/genericEventLoading.md

 Generic event loading {#genericEventLoading}
 =====================

-For research and debugging purposes, some times we need to quickly visualize a set of events in 3D space.
+For research and debugging purposes, sometimes we need to quickly visualize a set of events in 3D space.
 For example, in a neural circuit with synaptic connectivity, we are interested in visualizing the position of the post-synaptic cells; or for validation purposes, we want to check that the LFP computation is